jupyterlab/jupyterlab/docs/source/extension/extension_dev.md

 ### Disabling other extensions

-The `jupyterlab.disabledExtensions` field gives a list of extensions or plugins to disable when this extension is installed, with the same semantics as the `disabledExtensions` field of {ref}`page_config.json <page_configjson>`.
+The `jupyterlab.disabledExtensions` field gives a list of extensions or plugins to disable when this extension is installed, with the same semantics as the `disabledExtensions` field of {ref}`page-config.json <page-configjson>`.
 This is useful if your extension overrides built-in extensions.
 For example, if an extension replaces the `@jupyterlab/filebrowser-extension:share-file` plugin to {ref}`override the "Copy Shareable Link" <copy_shareable_link>` functionality in the file browser, it can automatically disable the `@jupyterlab/filebrowser-extension:share-file` plugin with:

 ```
 "jupyterlab": {